Prime and Reach: Synthesising Body Motion for Gaze-Primed Object Reach: Method

 \subsection{Prime \& Reach Motion Diffusion Model}

 \textbf{Conditioning.} Diffusion models have demonstrated exceptional capability for text-conditioned motion generation \cite{tevet2023mdm,zhang2023remodiffuse}.
 Motivated by this, we use a diffusion generative model, as in~\cite{tevet2023mdm} for our task.
 We present our architecture in \cref{fig:prime_and_reach_model}.
-Starting from pure noise at $t=T$, the transformer decoder generates motion through iterative denoising over multiple diffusion timesteps $t=\{T, ... , 0\}$ where $t=0$ produces the predicted motion.
-This generation is guided through a set of conditions injected into the decoder.
-We condition our prime and reach motion generation on -- \begin{itemize} \item \textbf{Text prompt}: this allows the model to benefit from text-to-motion pre-training.
+Starting from pure noise at $t=T$, the transformer decoder generates motion through iterative denoising over multiple diffusion timesteps $t=\{T, ..., 0\}$ where $t=0$ produces the predicted motion.
+This generation is guided through a set of conditions injected into the decoder: \begin{itemize}[leftmargin=*,noitemsep, nolistsep,label=\textbullet] \item \textbf{Text prompt}: This allows the model to benefit from text-to-motion pre-training.
 We describe the action as \eg, `The person moves across and picks/puts an object.'
 We use the knowledge of the action (\ie, whether it is a pick up or a put down) in both training and inference to guide the synthesis.
-We refer to this conditioning text as $\mathbf{c}$. \item \textbf{Initial state} of the body describing where and how the motion initiates.
-As \pr\ sequences do not start from a static or neutral pose, but are sampled from within a longer sequence, it is important to feed the initial pose and the velocity at the first frame, as this impacts the guided motion.
-We represent this by the starting pose $(\hat{x}^1) \in R^{J\times3}$ and the joint velocities \ie $(\hat{x}^1 - \hat{x}^0)$ where $\hat{x}^0$ is the preceding frame before the curated \pr sequence.
-We flatten and concatenate the start pose and velocities into a single vector, which forms our initial state. \item \textbf{Goal.} We evaluate two possible goal formulations.
-The first is the complete goal/target pose at the end of the motion $(\hat{x}^N)$.
+We refer to this conditioning text as $\mathbf{c}$. \item \textbf{Initial state} of the body describes where and how the motion initiates.
+As our \pr\ sequences do not start from a static or neutral pose, but are sampled from within a longer sequence, it is important to feed the initial pose and the velocity, as this impacts the guided motion.
+We represent this by the starting pose $(\hat{x}^1) \in R^{J\times3}$ and the joint velocities \ie $(\hat{x}^1 - \hat{x}^0)$ where $\hat{x}^0$ is the preceding frame before the curated \pr\ sequence.
+We concatenate the start pose and joint velocities as a single vector, which forms our initial state. \item \textbf{Goal.} In addition to the initial pose, motion generation expects the goal of the motion to be specified.
+We evaluate two possible goal formulations for \pr.
+The first is the final goal/target pose at the end of the motion $(\hat{x}^N)$.
 The \textbf{goal pose} not only guides the motion to reach the object but additionally guides where the agent would stand relative to the object (through the full pose at the end of the motion) as well as which hand would be reaching the object (guided through the position of the hand joints).
-Second, we use the more challenging goal of only specifying the \textbf{object location} $(o_{3D} \in R^3)$ as a condition.
-For this goal, the model needs to estimate where the body should be relative to the object and which hand to be the one reaching for the object. \end{itemize} \textbf{Architecture.} Next, we explain how we use these conditions for the generation process.
-First, we encode the input text prompt $\mathbf{c}$ using a pre-trained text encoder~\cite{sanh2019distilbert}.
-Both the diffusion noise time step $t$ and $\mathbf{c}$ are then projected to a latent space and summed to get a token $\mathbf{z_t}$.
-Note that for generating motion conditioned on text, $\mathbf{z_t}$ is directly injected into the transformer decoder's layers.
-We pre-train this model for text-conditioned motion generation.
-This pre-training enables the model to learn prior knowledge of fine-grained full-body motion involved in everyday activities.
+Second, we use the more challenging goal of only specifying the \textbf{object location} $(o_{\text{3D}} \in R^3)$ as a condition.
+Given only the object location as goal, the model has more freedom to generate motions choosing the relative body pose to the object. \end{itemize} Importantly, we do not believe priming to be a condition.
+It should be implicitly learnt from the data.
+When using the \textbf{goal pose}, the direction where the object is, and thus how it can be primed is implicit.
+When using the goal object \textbf{location}, priming is synthesised by the body attending to this exact location.